Who are Arctic Shores?

 Other types of gamified assessments developed by Arctic Shores include: Cosmic Cadet, Yellow Hook Reef and Pinnacle Valley.

-Learn more about gamified assessments offered by Arctic Shores
+Learn more about game-based assessments offered by Arctic Shores

-How to successfully pass gamified-assessments like the ones developed by Arctic Shores?
+Best tips to successfully pass game-based recruitment assessments like the ones developed by Arctic Shores

 Unfortunately, there is not much candidates can do to change their personal skills and competencies.
 There are thousands of data points being collected in the process of the assessment, so any intentional manipulation is very likely to just decrease your score and reduce your chances of getting a job.